nathanielmata/css-animator-capstone-client/README.md

 - To run tests ===> npm run test

-Lessons Learned:
+### Lessons Learned
 - It is crucial to work on features on their own branches separate from the master.
 Merging conflicts can be a major hassle   if branches aren't properly segregated.

-What would I do differently:
+### What would I do differently
 -  I would have had the team agree to a set of guiding principles with respect to respository management, branching, and merging before we began building the application.

-Additional features to implement in the future:
--  enable users to view and create animations without having to login
--  a marketplace to see other users' animations